RocketPy-Team/RocketPy/docs/development/pro_tips.rst

 Some of the features that can help you are:

-...
+1. **Code navigation**: Jump to definitions, find references, etc.
+2. **Integrated tests**: Run tests directly from the editor.
+3. **Python Debugger**: Debug your code directly from the editor.
+4. **GitHub Pull Requests**: Open, review, comment, and merge pull requests directly from the editor

 Extensions
 ----------

-We have listed some recommended extensions in the `.vscode/extensions.json` file.
+We have listed some recommended extensions in the ``.vscode/extensions.json`` file.
 These are general recommendations based on what our developers usually install in their VSCode.
 Obviously, it is not mandatory to install them, but they can help you to be more